-How to Repair a Book Spine
+How to Repair a Book Spine:

-Prevention is Key
+1. Prevention is Key

 As with any endeavor, preventing a problem is often more effective than attempting to fix a problem that has already occurred.
 If you know a book will get a lot of use, such as a bestselling novel at a library or a children's textbook, take time to protect the spine from damage.
-Heavy duty label protectors and book-protection tape can be adhered to book spines before they go into circulation.
+Heavy duty label protectors and book-binding tape can be adhered to book spines before they go into circulation.
 Using hinge tape extends the life of the spine by providing extra support each time the book is opened or closed.
 You can even apply book repair tape to the inside corners where the cover meets the first pages for added security.

-For Book Binding Repairs, Combine Glue and Tape
+2. For Book Binding Repairs, Combine Glue and Tape

-Other Book-Care Tips
+3. Other Book-Care Tips